ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/toc2/README.md

      - Updated README to please @KadeG in #871
 - @hiiwave, april 2017.
      - Support customization of background, fonts, border and highlighting colors in the toc window and navigation menus with PR [#969](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/pull/969)
+- @louisabraham, @jcb91 July 2017.
+Add support for skipping h1 headings,
+  enabling their use as unnumbered notebook titles